By establishing financial priorities, many parents hope to teach their children valuable money lessons — and avoid raising a spoiled brat.

 Scott and Bethany Palmer, parents from Colorado Springs, Colorado, founders of The Money Couple and authors of The 5 Money Conversations to Have with Your Kids at Every Age and Stage, also place a premium on experiences over material gifts.
 “Our gift to our kids, instead of getting them new toys, is experiences like taking them indoor skydiving,” Scott Palmer says.
 “When we go on vacations, we’re finding some inexpensive hikes that we can do or looking at waterfalls.”

 Sports and other activities can add up.
-In fact, parents spend an average of nearly $400 per year on extracurricular activities, according to a 2014 survey by RetailMeNot and The Omnibus Company.
+Parents spend an average of nearly $400 per year on extracurricular activities.
+Research according to a 2014 survey by RetailMeNot and The Omnibus Company.
 Paine waited until her three children were old enough to know what sports they wanted to play before signing them up.
-“Some parents want to start their kids in a lot of different extracurricular activities,” she says, “but this simplified our lives.
+“Some parents want to start their kids in a lot of different extracurricular activities,” she says.
+“But this simplified our lives.
 It’s hard to get the kids out the door when they’re little.”
-Now that her kids have each chosen one sport (swimming, ice skating, and baseball), she and her husband pay for equipment and coaching.
-“We invest a lot of money in it, but our family has decided that we see the character it’s developing in our children,” Paine says.
+Now that her kids have each chosen one sport (swimming, ice skating, and baseball).
+She and her husband pay for equipment and coaching.
+“We invest a lot of money in it.
+Our family has decided that we see the character it’s developing in our children,” Paine says.
 “If our kids weren’t interested in that, and it was stressing us, there would be no point.”

-With so many cute and high-tech toys on the market, it’s easy for parents to spend big bucks getting their kids the latest and greatest Barbie Dreamhouse or battery-powered car.
+With so many cute and high-tech toys on the market today.
+It’s easy for parents to spend big bucks getting their kids the latest and greatest Barbie Dreamhouse or battery-powered car.
 But for some parents, an overflowing playroom isn’t a high priority.
 “Our kids really don’t have a lot of toys,” Paine says.
 “We prioritize family experiences.”

 Local libraries can also be a treasure trove of books, movies and music for kids of all ages, and some libraries even provide toys to check out.
 “People forget what a fabulous resource is found in public libraries all across the country,” Hunt says.
 “I’m blown away by what is available.”